Who are the best sledgers in the cricketing world and who are the meek victims walking back to the pavilion having been talked into getting out?

 “Hey Merv, we make a fine pair.
 I can’t fing bat and you can’t fing bowl”.

-Daryll Cullinan vs. Shane Warne
+Daryll Cullinan vs Shane Warne Cricket

 South African batsman Daryll Cullinan averaged more than 44 at the end of his Test career but that number dropped to 12.75 when Australia were the opponents.